yacy/yacy_search_server/README.md

 Compiling YaCy:
 - You need Java 1.8 or later and [Apache Ant](https://ant.apache.org/).
-- Compile: "ant clean all" - then you can "./startYACY.sh" or "./startYACY.bat".
+- Compile: `ant clean all` - then you can `./startYACY.sh` or `./startYACY.bat`.
-- Create a release tarball: "ant dist".
+- Create a release tarball: `ant dist`.
-- Create a macOS release: "ant distMacApp" (only works on macOS).
+- Create a macOS release: `ant distMacApp` (only works on macOS).
-- Create a Debian release: "ant deb".
+- Create a Debian release: `ant deb`.
 - Work with Eclipse: Within Eclipse you also need to start the ant build process. because the servlet pages are not compiled by the Eclipse build process. after the dist procedure, the release can be found in the RELEASE subdirectory.

 Build with Maven:
 - For the first time go to the subdirectory libbuild (which contains the Maven parent POM).
-- Compile with "mvn clean install -DskipTests", this will create all needed modules.
+- Compile with `mvn clean install -DskipTests`, this will create all needed modules.
 - After this you can use just use the POM in the main directory to build YaCy with Maven.

 ## APIs and attaching software